Is UWorld Enough for the NCLEX? What Most Students Get Wrong

 UWorld is a powerful tool, but it's not a silver bullet.
 The NGN is a new exam that requires a new approach to studying.
 By understanding the limitations of UWorld and supplementing it with an NGN-focused platform like NCLEX PrePro, you can create a comprehensive study plan that will leave you feeling confident and prepared on test day.

 Ready to see the difference an NGN-focused approach can make?
-Take a free practice test on NCLEX PrePro today, or get lifetime access for just $29.
+Take a free practice test on NCLEX PrePro today, or get full access for just $29.